carriercomm/Gutenberg-6/README.md

 I've made minor modifications to `vendor/fineuploader-3.8.2.css` as this was the easiest way to avoid duplicating bootstrap code in the primary style file.
 This also keeps modifications to [FineUploader](http://fineuploader.com/) as minimal as possible.
 Beware of upgrades to FineUploader as you'll lose these slight changes to it's CSS file...

-## Todo

-### Client
-* Drop the socket when the collection is no longer being used
-* The listenTo method in the newsletter-controller is acting like an ASSHOLE and updating everything very strangely...

-### Server
-* When a publication is deleted, delete all of it's corresponding newsletters, stories, and images
-* When a newsletter is deleted, delete all of it's corresponding stories and images

 ## Scripts
 * Run script - `USERNAME=username PASSWORD=password forever -w app.js`